enriquedlh97/keyword_category_prediction_api/README.md

 appropriate arguments.
 The available arguments are the following ones.

 - `--d` if this flag is specified the model will be trained using the optimal hyperparameters, otherwise the default values will be used.
-At this point it should not be used because the optimal paramaters are not available.
+At this point it should not be used because the optimal parameters are not available.
 - `--s` receives a float defining the sampling proportion.
 This useful for running quick tests, and it is not necessary to use all the data.
 The default value is `1`, meaning 100% of the data.
 - `--m` receives a string, `lr` will train the logistic regression, `rf` will train the random forest and `svm` the support